Teak Oil is a blend of natural drying oils which penetrate teak to protect and enhance, leaving a natural matt finish.

 Q. Will Teak Oil protect wood against spillages and stains?

 A. Yes.
 Our Teak Oil provides a great resistance to water and staining.
 This is why we highly recommend it for garden furniture.
+Once you have applied the oil and let it dry, the wood will then be fully protected from stains and spills.

 Q. Is Teak Oil safe to use on wooden toys, or items used by children?

 A. Yes, once dry our Teak Oil is completely safe and compliant with Articles In Contact With Food regulations.
+If you would prefer to use a 100% natural oil instead, then we would recommend using Tung Oil.

 Q. I have teak inside and outside my house; can it be used on both?